Success: Health Canada Announces the End of Cosmetic Testing in Canada

-6. Only donate to medical charities that do NOT do research on animals.
+9. Only Donate to Medical Charities that do NOT do Research on Animals.

 Visit our Humane Charities site to see a list of medical charities that do and do not use animal models.
 Direct your dollars to those that don’t and if asked for a donation by those that do, let them know why you are not donating.
 Click the image below to go to the site:

-The Progressive Non-Animal Research Society (PNARS) has a report coming out about the environmental impact of animal research which ties in well with Earth Day.
-Use the button below to see the executive summary and to visit the page where the full report will be published.
+The Progressive Non-Animal Research Society (PNARS) has produced a report about the environmental impact of animal research.
+Use the button below to see the executive summary and full report.

 Email email@example.com if you have.